 Morena, the ruling party in Mexico, abandoned its plans to nationalize lithium production and is now promoting private investment to help develop the country's potential in the metal used to make batteries.
 Mexico, a major producer of copper and silver, is home to large potential lithium reserves.
 Most of it is found in hard-to-mine clay deposits, which are costly and technically complicated to extract.

 Instead of establishing a state lithium monopoly, as proposed late last year, a bill will be drafted to promote a regulated market in the nascent sector.
-The bill will be presented in September with the start of a new legislative period, following the June 6 mid-term elections, which will renew the Chamber of Deputies.
+The bill will be presented in September with the start of a new legislative period.

 World's lithium production stood at about 82,000 tons last year, according to the U.S. Geological Survey.